aferrero2707/gimp-appimage/README.md

     git://anongit.kde.org/scratch/brauch/appimage-exec-wrapper

-It allows GIMP to spawn external commands with the original shell environment instead of the one propoer to the AppImage itself.
+It allows GIMP to spawn external commands with the original shell environment instead of the one proper to the AppImage itself.